 Underwriting risk: Changes in the expected claims evolution could directly and noticeably affect DKV Belgium.
 The unlimited character of the supplementary covers makes the company highly sensitive to this evolution.
 Medical Trends in the market will be picked up in the medical index, but only with a certain delay.
-To that extent, the other players in the market are as sensitive as
+To that extent, the other players in the market are as sensitive as DKV Belgium.

-DKV Belgium.

 - Interest rate risk: Interest rate risk is driven by the duration mismatch in the asset and liability structure of the company.
 The liabilities are mainly composed of lifelong contracts, which have a longer duration than the assets available on the market.
 This mismatch creates exposure for interest rate risk.
 The shift to risk premium products reduces the interest rate exposure.
-The effects of the de-risking strategy are monitored regularly by means of value of new business and Solvency II reporting, premium volumes and statistics on claims and policyholder behaviour Discussion with asset management is continued on optimizing the asset allocation to find a suitable trade-off between long-term investment and sustainable returns. - Cyber risk: To meet increasing cyber risk threats, DKV Belgium is in the process of implementing several projects in the Cyber Security Maturity Roadmap.
-Current workstreams have already shown improvement of the cyber maturity level.
-In addition, DKV Belgium has established a dedicated first line IT Security Team to ensure a quick response in case of emerging cyber risks - GDPR risk: Focus is put on GDPR implementation and monitoring. - Strategic Risk: In our ambition to grow and consolidate the market leading position on the Belgian market, DKV Belgium installed several projects to ensure a digitisation of the business.
-Furthermore, quick response time to react to changed market environment and customer expectations fosters the growth ambition.
+The effects of the de-risking strategy are monitored regularly by means of value of new business and Solvency II reporting, premium volumes and statistics on claims and policyholder behaviour.
+Discussion with asset management is continued on optimizing the asset allocation to find a suitable trade-off between long-term investment and sustainable returns. - Cyber risk: To meet increasing cyber risk threats, DKV Belgium is in the process of implementing several projects in the Cyber Security Maturity Roadmap.
+Current work streams have already shown improvement of the cyber maturity level.
+In addition, IT security team is implemented, and further improvements will be achieved in 2022. - GDPR risk: Focus is put on GDPR implementation and monitoring.
+DKV DPO has followed up on the adequate implementation of several projects in 2021. - Strategic Risk: In our ambition to grow and consolidate the market leading position on the Belgian market, DKV Belgium installed several projects to ensure a digitisation of the business.
+Furthermore, quick response time to react to changes in market or regulator environment are key for maintaining the growth ambition, as well as the introduction of new risk premium products. - Sustainability Risk: As part of the updated groupwide strategy, Munich Re and ERGO Group have expressed their ambitions in terms of sustainability with a related group-wide project.
+Amongst others, Munich Re and ERGO Group joined the Net-Zero Asset Owner Alliance.
+Together with ERGO Insurance n.v., DKV Belgium has also started initiatives in this direction in Belgium, aligned with the groupwide approach.
+This covers sustainability, in terms of impact on the product portfolio, on the investments made, and on the working as a company.